 Sales of a substantial number of shares of our common stock in the public market could occur at any time.
 These sales, or the perception in the market that the holders of a large number of shares of common stock intend to sell shares, could reduce the market price of our common stock.
-As of August 1, 2015, we have outstanding 15,297,794 shares of common stock, of which 9,547,794 shares are subject to restrictions on transfer under 180-day lock up arrangements with the underwriters of our public offering.
-These restrictions are due to expire on December 21, 2015, resulting in these shares becoming eligible for resale into the public market on December 22, 2015 if they are registered under the Securities Act or if they qualify for an exemption from registration under the Securities Act, including under Rules 144 or 701.
+As of May 1, 2016, we have outstanding 15,374,213 shares of common stock.
+Moreover, holders of an aggregate of 8,101,466 shares of our common stock, along with the holders of warrants to purchase 24,556 shares of common stock, have rights, subject to conditions, to require us to file registration statements covering their shares or to include their shares in registration statements that we may file for ourselves or other stockholders.

-We also plan to register all 3,093,793 shares of common stock that we may issue under our equity compensation plans.
-Once we register these shares, they can be freely sold in the public market upon issuance and once vested, subject to volume limitations applicable to affiliates and the lock-up agreements.
+We have filed a registration statement registering all shares of common stock that we may issue under our equity compensation plans.
+As of May 1, 2016, we had outstanding options to purchase an aggregate of approximately 2,213,938 shares of our common stock, of which options to purchase approximately 918,543 shares were vested.
+These shares can be freely sold in the public market upon issuance and once vested, subject to volume limitations applicable to affiliates.